wger-project/wger/docs/commands.rst

 **email-reminders**
   sends out email reminders for user that need to create a new workout.

+**email-weight-reminders**
+  sends out email reminders for user that need to enter a new (body) weight entry.

 **inactive-members**
   Sends email for gym members that have not been to the gym for a specified amount of weeks.